quapsale/cryptoanalytics/artifact_SOCP/SOCP.md

-# CryptoAnalytics (CLI)
+# CryptoAnalytics

-CryptoAnalytics (CLI) is a Python Command Line Interface for the analysis and forecasting of financial time series and cryptocurrency price trends.
+CryptoAnalytics is a software artifact for the analysis and forecasting of financial time series and cryptocurrency price trends.

 ## Installation